 6 June Wellness Holidays That Are Dedicated To Keeping People Healthy — Both Mentally And Physically

 Holidays can be used to celebrate a variety of different things.
-They can be used to commemorate a special occasion, a particular religious festival or rite, to celebrate our loved ones, or even to celebrate a particular type of food.
-Everyone knows about these types of holidays, but fewer people know about the holidays that are dedicated to physical and mental health.
-These holidays are probably the most important ones for people to celebrate, and celebrating them may even save someone’s life.
+They can commemorate a special occasion, honor a particular religious festival or rite, celebrate our loved ones, or even celebrate a particular type of food.
+Everyone knows about these types of holidays, but fewer people are aware of the holidays dedicated to physical and mental health.

-That’s why we thought that it would be a good idea to talk about some of these health and wellness holidays.
-To gather the ones that we found in June and put them all together in one article.
 With that being said, let’s talk about some of these holidays and how everyone reading today might want to take a moment to celebrate at least some, if not all, of these holidays.

 National Heimlich Maneuver Day (June 1st)

-The Heimlich Maneuver is something that everyone should know about.
+The Heimlich Maneuver is something that everyone should know.
 Anyone at any time can choke on a piece of food or some other foreign object.
-If the blockage isn’t quickly removed, it can cause oxygen deprivation for the person affected which can lead to brain damage and eventually death.
-That’s why everyone should use this day to learn this maneuver so that if they ever need to save the life of a loved one, they can do it.
+If the blockage isn’t quickly removed, it can cause oxygen deprivation, which can lead to brain damage and eventually death.

-Wear BLUE Day (The Friday of Men’s Health Week)
+Wear Blue Day (The Friday of Men’s Health Week)

 According to some of the latest statistics, men are up to 30% less likely to visit their doctor than women.
-This is an unfortunate circumstance that Wear BLUE Day attempts to rectify.
-This is a day that encourages men to see their doctor on a regular basis, and not just on this day.
-Every year, over 30,000 men will die from prostate cancer, and men are more likely to die from diabetes.
-All things for men, and the family members of men, to think about on this day.
+This is an unfortunate circumstance that Wear Blue Day attempts to rectify.
+This day encourages men to see their doctor regularly, and not just on this day.

 Call Your Doctor Day (Second Tuesday of June)

 Call Your Doctor Day is a holiday everyone should observe — both men and women alike.
 It’s a good reminder that there are always wellness visits to attend, blood tests to be had, and blood pressure to be checked.
-Remember, one of the best ways to manage your health is by taking the time to isolate potential health problems before they become an actual issue.
+Remember, one of the best ways to manage your health is by taking the time to identify potential health problems before they become an actual issue.

 International Day of Yoga (June 21st)